databricks/terraform-provider-databricks/docs/guides/unity-catalog-azure.md

 page_title: "Unity Catalog set up on Azure"
 ---

-# Deploying pre-requisite resources and enabling Unity Catalog (Azure Preview)
+# Deploying pre-requisite resources and enabling Unity Catalog

 Databricks Unity Catalog brings fine-grained governance and security to Lakehouse data using a familiar, open interface.
 You can use Terraform to deploy the underlying cloud resources and Unity Catalog objects automatically, using a programmatic approach.